What is castile soap?

 Note: Read ingredients carefully and choose those with vegetable-based ingredients.
 “Liquid soap” doesn’t mean plant-based.

 - Make hand or body wash.
 Pour one part soap and three parts water into a pump or foaming dispenser.
-It’s safe for babies!
+It’s also safe to use full strength and for babies!
+With proper washing, soap works well on most viruses, even better than disinfectants, wipes and gels containing alcohol, because soap dissolves the virus’s fat membrane.

 - Wash fruits and veggies.
 Add a squirt to a sinkful of water.
 Rinse.